Dollar To Naira Exchange Rate For 15th July 2024

 Dollar to naira exchange rate today black market (Aboki dollar rate):

-The exchange rate for a dollar to naira at Lagos Parallel Market (Black Market) players buy a dollar for N1570 and sell at N1575 on Sunday 14th July 2024, according to sources at Bureau De Change (BDC).
+The exchange rate for a dollar to naira at Lagos Parallel Market (Black Market) players buy a dollar for N1560 and sell at N1565 on Monday 15th July 2024, according to sources at Bureau De Change (BDC).

 Please note that the Central Bank of Nigeria (CBN) does not recognize the parallel market (black market), as it has directed individuals who want to engage in Forex to approach their respective banks.